opennorth/represent-canada-data/README.md

 If you update a `data_url`, update its shapefile, `name_func` and `id_func` following the instructions below.

 #### Download shapefiles

+Check for old boundaries that may require manual updates:

+    invoke manual

 Update a specific out-of-date shapefile.
 This task updates the `last_updated` date in the `definition.py` file: